MorganJBradford/pizza-parlor/README.md

 Expect(customerPizza.addTopping(newTopping).toEqual(toppings:
 1: Topping {topping: "pepperoncini", id: 1}))

+Test-4: "it will adjust the value for Pizza.cost according to the size of pizza selected" Expect(customerPizza(this.size: "personal")).toEqual(Pizza {toppings: {…}, size: "personal", price: 7.99, currentId: 0})

 Describe Topping;
 test-1: "it will create an instance of the object Topping" Expect(new Topping("pepperoncini")toEqual(Topping {topping: "pepperoncini"}))